assume-breach/Helpful-Scripts/C# Token Duplicator/README.md

 Token Duplicator that can be used with Execute-Assembly in CS or Havoc.
 Mainly based on the code in this repo: https://github.com/yusufqk/SystemToken

+Thanks to @icyguider for pointing me in the right direction on this.

 Compile with Mono-Devel on Linux.

 mcs tokenduplicatorC#.cs /out:token.exe